keuriseu/keuriseu.github.io/_posts/2018-05-29-triggered.md

 LeBron, man.
 8 consecutive trips to the finals.
 Leading a team reassembled mid-season, playing 24 games together, to the finals.
 What more can ask for from this guy?
 Breaking records.
 Dominating at 33.
 We are all witnessing greatness.
 Long live the King!

+## Why rings aren't be-all and end-all

+The remaining argument against LeBron is his finals record.
+3-5 and soon to be 3-6.
+This doesn't mean that he chokes on the biggest stage or that he doesn't have that killer instinct that MJ, with his perfect 6 and 0, had.
+But look at the odds.
+LeBron has been favored just twice, competing against great all-time teams that he actually stole the limelight from.
+He (his teams) managed to beat the odds and bring home 3 championships, including the biggest upset in history.
+Compare this with Kobe whose teams were favored 7 out of 7 times but brought home 5 rings, having Shaq, the most dominant big man in the game, on his side for 3 of those years.
+Just give LeBron his due.
+He is a true underdog who had odds against him from the beginning but consistently proves doubters wrong.

 ## Quote of the week

 Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.